hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 - :heavy_check_mark: Open source organizations such as [Matrix](https://matrix.org).

-Unfortunately we are unable to support projects that are active participants in financially biased markets, or products that are extension of a single corporation.
+Unfortunately, we are unable to support projects that are active participants in financially biased markets, or products that are extension of a single corporation.